darktable-org/dtdocs/content/darkroom/organization/overview.md

 : A customizable panel allowing quick access to commonly-used module controls.

 ![module-group-active-icon](./manage-module-layouts/module-group-active-icon.png#icon) active modules
 : A group containing the modules that are currently active in the pixelpipe.
+Right-click to show all modules that are present in the [history stack](../pixelpipe/history-stack.md) within the active group, regardless of whether or not they are actually active.

 [module groups](./module-groups.md)
 : One or more groups of processing modules.
 These groups are user-defined but some default groupings are provided as presets.